By Drs. Les and Leslie Parrott

 Substance abuse is devastating to marriages, families, and relationships.
 It can result in career loss, financial ruin, divorce, estrangement, and even death.
 It can be treated with holistic addiction treatment and step-by-step programs, but those suffering from the addiction have to be dedicated to the recovery in order for it to work.
 Many people with these addictions have found that divorces can often make them abuse these substances more.
 However, for the other spouse, addicts can be unpredictable and unreliable, resulting in an unhappy marriage.
 If that’s the case in your marriage, it might be a good idea to try and get a lawyer involved to offer you advice about divorcing your partner.
 By contacting this family law jacksonville firm, or another one similar, the marriage can be ended as calmly as possible.
 Often, substance abusers can have a direct impact on their spouse, making their life equally as miserable.
 That’s why many substance abusers do end up divorced, unfortunately.

 For all of these issues, we strongly encourage that you and your spouse seek outside professional help.
+For example, you could look into the many centres specializing in drug and alcohol rehab Albuquerque way, but you can also find something in your local area too.
 Consult your local minister or physician for reliable recovery resources, like a 12-step system that understands your unique struggle.
 Addiction is not something you can overcome on your own, but with the right help, you will be able to move past this and rebuild your lives.

 Denial is risky business when it comes to facing a life-altering issue like addiction.
 For the addicted spouse, denial comes in the form of the idea that they’re in control of their addiction–they can stop any time they want.
 This is frustrating for the non-addicted spouse, who can often (eventually) see the problem for what it is, but finds it difficult to impossible to interact with the addicted spouse who is so strongly rooted in denial.